rashedtalukder/ai-gbb-learning-shop/ML/README.md

 In order to proceed, you'll need to download an install the AML extension for VSCode [here](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.vscode-ai).
 This will allow you to run the fine-tuning notebook remotely on an AzureML Compute Instance and not burden your local laptop's resources.

 We'll now have to login to the proper subscription and select the right workspace for the job.
-Navigate to the *Phi-3-finetune-lora-python.ipynb* file, click *Select Kernel* in the top right, then click *Azure ML Compute Instances* - this will ask you to sign into your Microsoft account, so allow the necessary permissions and proceed with login in your browser.
+Navigate to the *~1-ExploreData.ipynb~* file, click *Select Kernel* in the top right, then click *Azure ML Compute Instances* - this will ask you to sign into your Microsoft account, so allow the necessary permissions and proceed with login in your browser.
 Once back in VS Code, select your **MCAPS** subscription from the list, then select the **Workspace** you created in the last step.
 Lastly, select the **Compute Instance** that we created in the prior step.

 Now you can run through the notebook without burdening your laptop!

+We'll run through ~1-ExploreData.ipynb & ~2-TrainModel.ipynb while we wait for our model to fine-tune...

 ### Data Asset Upload